google/WebFundamentals/src/content/en/tools/chrome-devtools/dom/index.md

 {% include "web/_shared/helpful.html" %}

 ## Appendix: HTML versus the DOM {: #appendix }

+This section quickly explains the difference between HTML and the DOM.

 When you use a web browser to request a page like `https://example.com` the server returns HTML like this: